plumj-am/asm/README.md

 My notes can be found in [./NOTES.md](./NOTES.md).

+## Notes:

+- All programs that do not have a number suffix e.g. `word_count` are the original versions of the programs and will not be changed.
+- The number suffixed programs are my improved versions such as `word_count_2` and will be incrementally improved as time goes on.
+- At most one program will have 2 versions, the original and the improved.
+- Inside the comment header of the improved programs, there will be a list of changes compared to the original version.

 ## Usage:

 There is a nix flake with all the necessary tooling in ./flake.nix.